Martijn-Kessels/PINNs/README.md

 In the example, the arguments are specified as follows `LR=0.1` etcetera.
 This is not necessary, but done for clarity.

-It returns an object of the class `PINN_solution`, which will be explained below.
+It returns an object of the class `PINN_solution`, which is explained below.

 ### Initializer
 By default pytorch standard.
 If we set it to `initializeNetwork_guess`, we need to specify initial values.
 We should input them like `[w,a,b]`, where the parameters look as follows: